An officer with the Seattle Police Department has been placed on administrative leave after video footage

 Footage captured from Breonna Taylor protests in Seattle on Wednesday shows a line of police, some of whom are walking and some on bikes, advancing toward protesters before one officer dismounts his bike and runs it over the head of a person on the ground.
 The footage cuts off as police push protesters away from the man on the ground.

 The individual laying on the ground is wearing head protection and was not injured during the incident but was arrested and booked at Seattle's jail, police detective Mark Jamieson told The Washington Post

 "During the demonstration that occurred last night, the Seattle Police Department was notified of an incident where, on video, it appears an SPD officer walked the wheels of his bicycle over an individual lying in the street," the Seattle Police Department said in a statement

 "Immediately after being made aware of this incident, SPD activated the Force Investigation Team (FIT) to document and investigate the use of force—as required by policy—and alerted the Office of Police Accountability (OPA), which also responded to the scene."

 The OPA is independent and investigates cases of potential police misconduct.

 "OPA has opened an investigation into the incident.
 The officer has been placed on administrative leave.
 Following the request from the OPA, the SPD has referred the incident to the King County Sheriff’s Office for a potential criminal investigation."

 The officer has not yet been identified.

-Seattle police said they made more than a dozen arrests Wednesday evening on charges ranging from property destruction, resisting arrest, and failure to disperse as well as assault on an officer.
+they made more than a dozen arrests Wednesday evening on charges ranging from property destruction, resisting arrest, and failure to disperse as well as assault on an officer.

 Multiple officers were injured, including one who was struck in the head with a metal baseball bat, cracking his helmet.